Medically reviewed by Drugs.com. Last updated on Mar 21, 2023.

 Tests commonly used to help diagnose pericarditis include:

-If a pericardial effusion has developed, a sample of the fluid may be drawn off (aspirated) from around your heart with a sterile needle and examined in a laboratory.
-Also, depending on the suspected cause of the pericarditis, you may need a skin test for tuberculosis or additional blood testing to look for signs of infection, heart attack, or autoimmune disease.
+If a pericardial effusion has developed, a sample of the fluid may be removed (aspirated) from around your heart with a sterile needle and examined in a laboratory.
+Also, depending on the suspected cause of the pericarditis, you may need a skin or blood test for tuberculosis or additional blood testing to look for signs of infection, heart attack, or autoimmune disease.

 The symptoms of acute pericarditis usually improve within a few days of starting treatment.
 Acute pericarditis most often resolves completely without damage to the heart or the pericardium.